lqinfdim/lqinfdim.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hello there!
-I'm Qi Li, a CS PhD student at Tsinghua University, where I also serve as a research intern at HKUST-GZ.
-I received my Master's degree in Engineering from Tsing University, and my Bachelor's degree in Engineering from Lanzhou University (LZU).
+Hi there!
+I'm Qi Li, a CS PhD student at Tsinghua University, where I also serve as a visiting student at HKUST-GZ.
+I received my Master's degree in Engineering from Tsinghua University, and my Bachelor's degree in Engineering from Lanzhou University (LZU).

-My research interests focus on:
+My current research interests focus on:
 - Efficient algorithm for LLM: PEFT, Knowledge Editing
-- Post-training for LLM
+- Post-training of LLM
 - Machine learning systems for LLM
 - Understanding LLM from both theoretical and empirical perspectives

 I'm open to collaboration and discussion.
 Feel free to reach out via email!

+**Email**  lqinfdim AT 163.com

 <span class='anchor' id='news'></span>